dojot/docs/source/faq/faq.rst

 ^^^^^^^^^^^^^^^^^^^^

-It allows one of the coolest things of IoT in an easy and intuitive way, which is to analyse data for extracting information, then take actions.
+It allows one of the coolest things of IoT in an easy and intuitive way, which is to analyze data for extracting information and then take actions.

 What can it do, exactly?
 ^^^^^^^^^^^^^^^^^^^^^^^^

 You can do things such as:

-  - Create virtual viewers of a device (rename attributes, aggregate attributes, change values, etc).
+  - Create views from a particular device, by renaming, aggregating and changing values, etc).
-  - Infer information based on switch rules.
-  - Infer information based on edge-detection rules.
-  - Infer information based on geo-fence rules.
+  - Infer information based on switch, edge-detection and geo-fence rules.
   - Notify through email.
   - Notify through HTTP.

 The data flows component is in constantly development with new features being added every new release.

+There are mechanisms to add new processing blocks to new flows.
+Check the `How can I add a new node type to its menu?`_ question for more information on that.

 So, how can I use it?
 ^^^^^^^^^^^^^^^^^^^^^